min-nguyen/p2p-rs/readme.md

 #### `file.rs`:
 Auxiliary data and functions relevant to the local machine.

-- Defines types for core data i.e. blocks.
-- Defines interface for reading and writing core data to local storage.
+- Defines interface for reading and writing blocks to local storage.

+#### `block.rs`:
+Core data and functions for blocks and chains.

+- Defines types for Chains and Blocks.
+- Defines interface for hashing, mining, validating, and choosing blocks and chains.

 #### Architecture